Gloria Henry: After Dennis the Menace

 Henry's career slowed down considerably after Dennis the Menace.
 In 1992, she stated that she had become so associated with the role of Alice Mitchell that she had become typecast in mother roles.
 She appeared occasionally in TV movies playing assorted bit-part matrons, and in 1989, she played a small role as an art-collecting society matron in the prime time soap opera Dallas.

 Henry returned to the big screen in a brief role in Her Minor Thing (2005), a romantic comedy directed by Charles Matthau, Walter Matthau's son.
 She occasionally attended film festivals and nostalgia conventions.
 In 2012, she guest-starred on the Parks and Recreation episode "Campaign Shake-Up", playing the role of Mary-Elizabeth Clinch.

-Personal life
+Personal life and death

 Henry was of Scottish and Irish ancestry.
 She was married to Robert D. Lamb between 1943 and 1948.
 She wed architect Craig Ellwood in 1949; they divorced in 1977.
 The couple had three children, Jeffrey, Adam, and Erin Ellwood.

 Henry died at her home in Los Angeles, on April 3, 2021, one day after her 98th birthday.